Alexander Mackenzie High School

-In 2017, AMHS, along with G.W.
-Williams SS, Maple HS, Miliken Mills HS, joined Bayview SS as the board's IB Diploma Programme schools.

 History

-The original school building was built in 1969.
-Due to a construction strike, the initial building opening was delayed until January 5, 1970, at which time there were 450 students.
-Initially, starting in September 1969, classes were held in the existing Richmond Hill High School.
-When the school opened in 1969, some vocational courses were transferred from Stouffville District Secondary School.
+The original school building was constructed in 1969.
+Due to a construction strike, the building's opening was delayed until January 5, 1970, at which time there were 450 students.
+Prior to the building's completion, starting in September 1969, classes were held at the existing Richmond Hill High School.
+At the time of opening, some vocational courses were transferred from Stouffville District Secondary School.

-In 1992 a new wing was added in order to accommodate both the increase in student population and the change in school program.
+In 1992, a new wing was added to accommodate both increased student population and changes to the school program.
 A second addition of 10 classrooms opened in the spring of 2002.
-The school has two gyms, one larger than the other.
-The school also has three music rooms, one for vocals, one for strings, and another for band.
+The school has two gymnasiums, one larger than the other, as well as three music rooms: one for vocals, one for strings, and one for band.

-In 2003, the Town of Richmond Hill contributed 10 "Character Matters" signs to the school as part of an initiative that encourages young adults to become more involved in their community.
-This event featured guest speaker Wendel Clark, the former Toronto Maple Leafs Captain.
+In 2003, the Town of Richmond Hill contributed 10 "Character Matters" signs to the school as part of a community initiative.
+The event featured guest speaker Wendel Clark, the former Toronto Maple Leafs captain.